afarhadi99/nextjs-stripe-supabase-huggingface/README.md

-# Next.js Subscription Payments Starter
+# Next.js Subscription Payments Starter with HuggingFace Chat

-The all-in-one starter kit for high-performance SaaS applications.
+The all-in-one starter kit for high-performance SaaS applications.This also has an additional integration with HuggingFace serverless API to chat.
+This SAAS started will help you build an AI chatbot with your own model from HuggingFace.

 ## Features